OliviaLynn/ofxMultitouch/README.md

 ## Examples

+### touchCircles
+- Displays circles under each active touch.
+- A simple example to make sure your setup is working properly.

 ### touchDraw
 - Touch and drag the screen to produce a randomly colored line displaying the path of your fingertip.
 Can support at least 10 touches at once (though this number may change based on hardware).
 - Press `SPACE` to clear.